ugorelik/blog/posts/2016-07-15-00-00-Working-with-large-files-using-Elixir.md

 Next we grab a stream from a file using `File.stream!/3` and we use `Stream.reject/2` to remove entire lines that we don't want.
 We then remove any leading or trailing whitespace with `Stream.map/2` and `String.trim/2`.

 We use `Stream.into/2` to convert our working stream into an output file.
-And finally we usa `Stream.run` to "execute" the stream.
+And finally we use `Stream.run` to "execute" the stream.
 This is similar to calling `Enum.to_list` to return the enum but since it's a file we use a slightly different mechanism.